-Astronomer David Levy's Logbooks Now OnlineTHE FOLLOWING RELEASE WAS RECEIVED FROM THE ROYAL ASTRONOMICAL SOCIETY OF IN , AND IS FORWARDED FOR YOUR INFORMATION.
+Astronomer David Levy's Logbooks Now OnlineTHE FOLLOWING RELEASE WAS RECEIVED FROM THE ROYAL ASTRONOMICAL SOCIETY OF CANADA IN TORONTO, ONTARIO, AND IS FORWARDED FOR YOUR INFORMATION.

 (FORWARDING DOES NOT IMPLY ENDORSEMENT BY THE AMERICAN ASTRONOMICAL SOCIETY.)
 Rick Fienberg, AAS Press Officer: firstname.lastname@example.org, +1

 November 29, 2011

 Deborah Thompson / Randall A. Rosenfeld

 email@example.com / firstname.lastname@example.org

 ACCLAIMED CANADIAN ASTRONOMER DR. DAVID LEVY’S LOGBOOKS NOW ONLINE

 The Royal Astronomical Society of Canada (RASC) in conjunction with Jarnac Observatory is pleased to announce the launch of the David Levy Logbooks archive.
 The project offers full and free access to digital facsimiles of over sixteen thousand observing sessions by David H. Levy chronicling more than half a century of astronomical exploration and discovery: http://www.rasc.ca/logbooks/levy